AngryProgrammerInside/InstallAgent/ReadMe.md

     *   Add additional telemetry when calling the AzNableProxy GET function with a few extra lines of code
     *   Deliver detailed telemetry on Exit or Failure with a few extra lines of code

+# Registration Token and installation preference
+Prior to the advent of the registration token you simply supplied the Customer ID and domain to the script parameters in the GPO and everything else would work.

+After the introduction of the requirements of the registration token, the challenge has become *how* to get the registration token to the device for both activation key and registration key type installation.

+The methods that have been implemented by the community include:
+*   Custom Script that takes the Customer ID and Token but requiring update of the token at the needed refresh date
+*   Variations on token lookup via N-Central API with a JWT such as [DeployTheNCAgent GitHub community script by Chris Reid](https://github.com/N-able/ScriptsAndAutomationPolicies/blob/master/DeployTheNCAgent/DeployTheNCAgent.ps1)
+*   Token lookup by the more secure [AzNableProxy method by Kelvin Tegelaar](https://github.com/KelvinTegelaar/AzNableProxy) that hides the JWT
+*   Update of the Customer ID/Token in PartnerConfig via N-Central AMP

+The updates to the deployment package uses all the above methods in some manner to achieve a rate of installation success.
+Here is the list of installation methods available by default for upgrading or installing new agents in order:

+1. Activation Key : Token (Partner Config) / Appliance ID (Existing Installation)
+2. Activation Key : Token (Current Script) / Appliance ID (Existing Installation)
+3. Activation Key : Token / Appliance ID (Historical Installation)
+4. Activation Key : AzNableProxy Token / Customer ID, Appliance ID (Existing Installation)
+5. Activation Key : Customer ID (Current Script) / AzNableProxy Token / Appliance ID (Existing Installation)
+6. Site ID/Registration Token (Current Script)
+7. Customer ID / Registration Token (Partner Config)
+8. Customer ID / AzNableProxy Token (Partner Config)
+9. Customer ID / AzNableProxy Token (Current Script)

+If data from a source is not available the script will not attempt to install with that method data.
+In general the preference is PartnerConfig -> Script Parameters -> AzNableProxy.
+Let's go through some examples:

+Scenario 1: You deploy the package to your Netlogon directory, and disable the flag in the LaunchInstaller.bat to read in script parameters.
+AzNableProxy elements are not in the PartnerConfig.
+*   Upgrade path: It will attempt method 1 first, then fall back to 3.
+Failing that it will attempt method 7.
+*   New install: It will attempt method 7 with the provided CustomerID/Token, no fallback.

+Scenario 2: The package is deployed, same scenario as above but you have AzNableProxy deployed and the XML elements in the PartnerConfig updated.
+*   Upgrade path: It will attempt method 1, 3, 4, 5 then 7, 8
+*   New Install: It will attempt method  7 and 8.

+Scenario 3: The package is deployed as above.
+LaunchInstaller is set to read parameters.
+Customer ID and Registration token is provided as parameters
+*   Upgrade Path: 1 -> 9
+*   New Install: 6 -> 9

 # Preparation